morgoe/yogaruka/terms/general.md

 Our once-a week, twice-a-week and unlimited memberships are charged monthly, for the one month ahead.

 Weekly Membership Contract:
 - You will be expected to continue payments until the end of the agreement.
-However, should you need to cancel this agreement within the 6 months, please be aware there will be a $150 cancellation processing fee.
+However, should you need to **cancel** or **downgrade** this agreement within the 6 months, please be aware there will be a $150 cancellation processing fee.
+Upgrading (e.g., passing from a once-weekly to a twice-weekly or unlimited) will not incur any fees but it will restart the contract period.

 - If you wish to cancel, suspend or alter your WMC payment in any way you must give YogaRuka one-week’s notice ahead via email.